holyjak/blog.jakubholy.net/README.md

 ### Inter-document links

 Use `xref:relative/path/to/target.adoc[some label]`; adoc attributes relfile* in `config.edn` adjust for the fact that we turn `target.adoc -> target/index.html`.
-(FIXME: Rename all .asc to .adoc for easier life.)

 ## TODO